Ladysnake/Permafrozen/README.md

 -Make resource packs for private use (if you want to make a public resource pack just contact us and we will advertise)

--Reference our code for your own mods (doesnt mean steal our code means you can use it as a reference for your own code)
+-Reference our code for your own mods (does'nt mean steal our code means you can use it as a reference for your own code)

 -Fork or modify the code